 (i) Projection, for at least four years from the proposed first year, of the populations in the proposed new and remaining board service districts, respectively, and

-(d) Evidence of the adequacy of community interest and of potential resources in the proposed new board service district, including the endorsement of civic and professional leaders and the adequacy of funding resources within the proposed new board service district, to support the organization and delivery of mental health services and programs which meet at least the minimum program standards of the department, including services to client population groups in the district that are designated by the department for high priority (such as the severely mentally disabled population group);
+(d) Evidence of the adequacy of community interest and of potential resources in the proposed new board service district, including the endorsement of civic and professional leaders and the adequacy of funding resources within the proposed new board service district, to support the organization and delivery of mental health and addiction services and programs which meet at least the minimum program standards of the department, including services to client population groups in the district that are designated by the department for high priority ;

 (g) Evidence that any county withdrawing from a joint-county board would continue to have levied against its tax list and duplicate any tax levied by the district during the period in which the county was a member of the joint-county board until such time as the levy expires or is renewed or replaced.

-(h) Evidence of the provision for the equitable adjustment and division of all mental health services, assets, property, debts, and obligations, if any, of the joint-county district.
+(h) Evidence of the provision for the equitable adjustment and division of all mental health and addiction services, assets, property, debts, and obligations, if any, of the joint-county district.

 (D) Review by the department